avine/formation-angular-base/doc/workbook/public/11_routing.md

 - In `src/app/app.ts`, add `RouterOutlet` to the component `imports`

-- In `src/app/app.html`, put a `<router-outlet />` directive, instead of the main content you just moved.
+- In `src/app/app.html`, add a `<router-outlet />` directive, instead of the main content you just moved.
   The template should now look like this:

 ```html